-With nearly 15 million cosmetic plastic surgeries performed every year in the US, including laser hair removal, Botox injections and breast augmentations.
-Bad outcomes from these surgeries — like blood clots, serioius infections, severe allergic reactions, terrible scarring and even deaths — have led to increasingly large verdicts and settlements for plaintiffs.
+With nearly 15 million cosmetic plastic surgeries performed every year in the US, including laser hair removal, Botox injections, and breast augmentations.
+Bad outcomes from these surgeries — like blood clots, serious infections, severe allergic reactions, terrible scarring, and even deaths — have led to increasingly large verdicts and settlements for plaintiffs.

 Breast Cancer Survivor Wins $1.1 Million Verdict

-A woman from New York who had overcame breast cancer surgery, chemotherapy and radiation treatments, worked with a local plastic surgeon to make her breasts appear symmetrical.
+A woman from New York who had overcome breast cancer surgery, chemotherapy, and radiation treatments, worked with a local plastic surgeon to make her breasts appear symmetrical.
 Her doctor negligently informed the plaintiff of the risks of serious complications from surgery was less than 2%.
 The actual statistics were printed on his forms, stating the actual risk is as high as 20%.
-A plaintiff’s expert witness testified that due to the earlier radiation treatments, the risk of serious complications to the plaintiff were as high as 50%.
+A plaintiff’s expert witness testified that due to the earlier radiation treatments, the risk of serious complications to the plaintiff was as high as 50%.

 After the original breast surgery, and two additional surgeries, the plaintiff suffered from a “gaping wound under her left breast, a grossly deformed left breast, and significant asymmetry” in her breasts.
 The plaintiff was subjected to two more corrective surgeries from a different surgeon, but suffers permanent “extensive scarring and deformities.”

 A jury awarded the plaintiff $1.1 million for past and future pain and suffering lost earnings and medical expenses.

 “Dr. Lips” Medical Malpractice Wins $2.5 Million Verdict